ibartomeus/Lab_info/README.md

 - Read this lab decalog: http://bartomeuslab.com/2015/09/07/lab-decalogue/ and this: https://bartomeuslab.com/2020/03/26/managing-people-radical-candor-in-academia/ and https://bartomeuslab.com/2019/10/03/making-a-sustainable-lab/ and https://bartomeuslab.com/2015/07/13/about-motivation/

 - We have a code of conduct: https://bartomeuslab.com/2024/04/06/code-of-conduct/

+- We are crafters, not producers, so the use of generative LLM is disencouraged.
+Use AI conciously: Checking the grammar is ok, but generating an intriduction is not.
+Help with code is ok, asking for an analysis is not.

 - Learn how to enter data: https://www.tandfonline.com/doi/full/10.1080/00031305.2017.1375989 and report stats: https://esajournals.onlinelibrary.wiley.com/doi/10.1002/ecs2.4539